Igor Stravinsky: Student compositions

 Despite his musical passion and ability, Stravinsky's parents expected him to study law at the University of Saint Petersburg, and he enrolled there in 1901.
 However, according to his own account, he was a bad student and attended few of the optional lectures.
-In exchange for agreeing to attend law school, his parents allowed for lessons in harmony and counterpoint.
-At university, Stravinsky befriended Vladimir Rimsky-Korsakov, son of the leading Russian composer Nikolai Rimsky-Korsakov.
+In exchange for agreeing to attend law school, Stravinsky's parents allowed for lessons in harmony and counterpoint.
+At university, he befriended Vladimir Rimsky-Korsakov, a son of leading Russian composer Nikolai Rimsky-Korsakov.
 (Note: In his 1936 autobiography, Stravinsky described his admiration for Rimsky-Korsakov and Alexander Glazunov, both leading figures of Russian music at the time: "I was specially drawn to [Rimsky-Korsakov] by his melodic and harmonic inspiration, which then seemed to me full of freshness; to [Glazunov] by his feeling for symphonic form; and to both by their scholarly workmanship.
 I need hardly stress how much I longed to attain this ideal of perfection in which I really saw the highest degree of art; and with all the feeble means at my disposal I assiduously strove to imitate them in my attempts at composition.")
-During summer vacation of 1902, Stravinsky traveled with Vladimir Rimsky-Korsakov to Heidelberg – where the latter's family was staying – bringing a portfolio of pieces to demonstrate to Nikolai Rimsky-Korsakov.
-While the elder composer was not stunned, he was impressed enough to insist that Stravinsky continue lessons but advised against him entering the Saint Petersburg Conservatory due to its rigorous environment.
-Importantly, Rimsky-Korsakov agreed personally to advise Stravinsky on his compositions.
+During summer vacation of 1902, Stravinsky traveled with Vladimir to Heidelberg – where the latter's family was staying – bringing a portfolio of pieces to demonstrate to Rimsky-Korsakov.
+While Rimsky-Korsakov was not stunned, he was impressed enough to insist that Stravinsky continue lessons but advised against him entering the Saint Petersburg Conservatory due to its rigorous environment.
+Importantly, Rimsky-Korsakov agreed personally to advise him on his compositions.